sillysachin/PhonePe/README.md

 * Transaction details

-* All tranactions with a specific user
+* All transactions with a specific user

+The last two were out of the scope for this assignment, but I still wanted to do them because I quite enjoyed imagining how the app will work.

 ##### What could be improved:
 * Showing of progress indicator.
 This is shown only when past transactions are being downloaded, but when pending transactions are downloaded.